 Lillian Clements is an exceptionally skilled and compassionate counsellor with over 20 years’ professional experience.
 She is an active member of the AASW, with an extensive background in both private practice and the government sector.
-Lillian specialises in providing effective therapeutic support to children, adolescents, adults, families and couples.
+Lillian specialises in providing effective therapeutic support to children, adolescents, adults, families and couples with

-Lillian has a strengths-based, outcome-focused approach to counselling.
-She draws on her substantial training and experience to tailor each session to meet her clients’ individual needs.
-Lillian combines a number of therapeutic modalities in her practice, including: Cognitive Behavioural Therapy, Gestalt Therapy, Interpersonal Psychotherapy, Family Dynamics, and Solution-Focused Therapy.
-She is dedicated to helping her clients resolve their concerns and achieve their personal and professional goals.
+Lillian strengths-based, outcome-focused approach to counselling draws on her substantial training and experience, to skillfully tailor each session to meet your individual needs.
+Lillian combines a number of evidence based therapeutic modalities in her practice, including: Cognitive Behavioural Therapy, Gestalt Therapy, Interpersonal Psychotherapy, Family Dynamics, and Solution-Focused Therapy.
+Lillian is dedicated to helping you resolve your concerns and achieve personal growth and enhanced wellbeing.

 To make an appointment or enquiry, please call